MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/registering_an_objective_function.md

 1. Registered a black box objective function as a problem in `poli`, and
 2. queried it somewhere else, without having to worry about the objective function's dependencies.

 This is a trivial example, since the only dependency is numpy.
 In other examples you will see problems with more subtle dependencies (e.g. Java runtimes, torch, cheminformatics tools like `FoldX`, `RDKit`, or the therapeutics data commons...).
+[Take a look at all the available objective functions here](../objective_repository/all_objectives.md).

 In the next chapter, we will define a simple "Problem Solver" (i.e. a black box optimization algorithm), and in the one after that we will apply it to solve this `aloha` problem.